jordan4ibanez/Infdev/README.md

 Central Market which is like the grand exchange but won't let jagex sue me

-Can probably make a nice GUI for the cm
+Can probably make a nice GUI for the central market

 ironman with no access to the central market